JieyuWu/ToyotaMod/Toyota-Lexus.md

 ### DSU

 The Driver Support Unit is what controls AEB and longitudinal on TSSP cars.
 This unit must be unplugged to give openpilot control, although this removes AEB.
 [SDSU](https://github.com/wocsor/panda/tree/smart_dsu) solves this problem, by passing through the correct AEB messages while allowing openpilot to control longitudinal.

-### Non-DSU Cars

-Non-DSU cars such as the Camry cannot use openpilot longitudinal control.
-They utilize a different radar unit that directly sends gas and brake commands, thus is impossible to intercept without a radar swap.

 # Community Features